cutypie2351/Cutypie-Obfuscator/README.md

 Cutypie-Obfuscator
-A C++ header-only library for string obfuscation and control flow complexity for a static analysis disassembler tools like ida, binaryninja and ghidra.
+A C++ header-only library for string obfuscation and control flow for a static analysis disassembler tools like ida, binaryninja, ghidra and more.
-This tool helps protect your code against reverse engineering by implementing compile-time string encryption and runtime control flow obfuscation.
+This library helps protect your code against reverse engineering by implementing compile-time string encryption and runtime control flow obfuscation.

 ## ✨ Features